zgsrc/ibjs/README.md

 ## Programming

-> **NOTE**: IB Gateway or TWS can enter a "bad state" with respect to API connections.
-If connect works but other calls do not, you may need to restart the IB software.

 An `Environment` is a realtime object model of your brokerage account(s).
-The default configuration subscribes to system notices, account information, open positions, pending orders, and trade history.
 All constituent objects share an interface and pattern of behavior.

 * `update` event signals a single data point has changed
 * `error` event signals an asynchronous error was encountered